-Women with large breasts who are unhappy with their appearance or have breast related back pain, breathing problems, or poor posture may benefit from breast reduction surgery.
-This procedure removes fat and glandular tissue from the breast while tightening skin to produce smaller breasts that are more comfortable and in healthier proportion to the rest of the body.
+Women with large breasts who are unhappy with their appearance or have breast-related back pain, neck pain, shoulder pain, breathing problems, or poor posture may benefit from a breast reduction.
+Dr. Hoffman provides this procedure and a number of other breast procedures at Main Line Institute of Plastic Surgery.

 *A credit card is required to hold your surgery date.
 If you fail to cancel your surgery within 3 weeks of your scheduled surgery date, you will be charged a $150 surgery processing fee.

 - Take pain medication as prescribed.
-Do not take aspirin or any products containing aspirin unless approved by your surgeon
+Do not take aspirin or any products containing aspirin unless approved by Dr. Hoffman.

-- As soon as it can be comfortably tolerated, you may go from the post surgical compression garment to a No Underwire Bra for 6 months post breast surgery.
+- As soon as it can be comfortably tolerated, you may go from the post-surgical compression garment to a No Underwire Bra for 6 months after breast surgery.

-- Do not drive car for 1-2 weeks after surgery
+- Do not drive a car for 1-2 weeks after surgery.

 Wound (Incision) Care:

-- Keep incisions clean and inspect daily for signs of infection
+- Keep incisions clean and inspect them daily for signs of infection.

-- Leave dressing on for length of time prescribed by your surgeon.
+- Leave dressing on for the length of time prescribed by Dr. Hoffman.

-- Wear your surgical bra 24/7 for4 weeks post op.
-You will then transition into a wireless (NO WIRE) bra with cups for 6 months post operative
+- Wear your surgical bra 24/7 for 4 weeks post op.
+You will then transition into a wireless (NO WIRE) bra with cups for 6 months after the operation.

-- May be some loss of sensation in the nipples
+- There may be some loss of sensation in the nipples.